 Tight blood glucose lowering has no benefits

 By 2016, a meta-analysis of all studies proved conclusively the futility of the blood glucose paradigm.
-Whether you are looking at overall deaths, heart attacks, or strokes, tight blood glucose lowering had no benefits at all.
+Whether you are looking at overall deaths, heart attacks, or strokes, tight blood glucose lowering had no meaningful benefits.

 However, these failures were not enough to convince diabetic associations to embrace new treatment paradigms.
-They were set in their ‘glucose or bust’ mindset and nothing could change their minds.
-So they refused to change their treatment strategies despite proof that these were complete failures.
+They were set in their ‘glucose mindset’ and seemingly ignored the evidence to the contrary.

 For example, the Canadian Diabetes Association in 2013 guidelines still continues to recommend a target A1C of 7%.
 Why?
 Haven’t we just proven that lowering A1C from 8.5% to 7% provides no benefit?
-Why would we give more medications for no benefit.
-Isn’t that totally stupid?
-Yes… Yes it is.
-But there you go.
+Why would we give more medications for no benefit?

 The CDA can’t very well say “We have no clue what you should do”, so they give guidelines that go directly AGAINST the available evidence.
 Kind of like a Bizarro world Evidence-Based Medicine.

 Then they write “Glycemic targets should be individualized”.
-If there should not be a target, then say so, damn it.
+If there should not be a target, then say so.
 This is precisely what this paper describes.
-There is no evidence for benefit of tight glcemic control, yet 95% of diabetic guidelines recommend target blood glucose and tight control.
-WTF??
+There is no evidence for benefit of tight glycemic control, yet 95% of diabetic guidelines recommend target blood glucose and tight control with medications.